mpmath/mpmath/doc/manual.rst

     >>> polyval([2, 5, 0, 1], mpf('3.5'), derivative=True)
     (mpf('62.375'), mpf('41.75'))

-The point and coefficient list may contain complex numbers.
+The point and coefficients may be complex numbers.

 Finding roots of polynomials ............................